achiappo/NovaFutur/README.md

 ### execution
 The script dev.py can be called from command line like this: `$ python dev.py`
-Without additional arguments, the behaviour of the script is as requested in the assignment definition, ie
+In this case, the behaviour of the script is as requested in the assignment definition, ie

 ```
 5 2